menu

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Batchtown has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Batchtown has few renters and college students.
 But the biggest reason it is quieter in Batchtown than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Batchtown may be for you.

-As is often the case in a small village, Batchtown doesn't have a public transportation system that people use for their commute.
+Batchtown is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Batchtown are slightly better educated than the national average of 21.84% for all cities and towns, with 23.73% of adults in Batchtown having a bachelor's degree or advanced degree.
+The education level of Batchtown citizens is a little higher than the average for US cities and towns: 23.73% of adults in Batchtown have at least a bachelor's degree.

 The per capita income in Batchtown in 2022 was $29,034, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,136 for a family of four.